 To make this happen, Rossum offers automation on two levels:

 - Per-field automation allows operators to validate only a subset of fields, while fields that were confirmed automatically need not be revisited by a human.
-This is represented by the eye symbol next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
+The fields to be validated come with an eye symbol next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
 A basic level of per-field automation is active by default, while additional implementation can expand on this.

 - Whole-document automation allows operators to entirely skip the manual validation phase for an entire document.
 The basic idea is that a document is automated if all its captured fields are automated.
 The detailed mechanism depends on the configuration of a particular queue.

-While whole-document automation is ultimately desirable, achieving it is typically a gradual (and often long-term) process, and intermediate phases can already bring a lot of value in terms of overall effort reduction when compared to manual data entry.
+While whole-document automation is ultimately desirable, achieving it is typically a gradual long-term process, and intermediate phases can already bring a lot of value in terms of overall effort reduction when compared to manual data entry.

 If the out-of-the-box accuracy of the system is sufficient, automation rollout is fairly straightforward in terms of automating all documents by default (and potentially setting up exception checks to keep specific cases for human review).

-However, even if the general AI accuracy is lower than needed, Rossum can be configured to automate only a subset of documents that matches a sufficiently higher level of accuracy.
-Determining the sufficient level of accuracy to automate a document is based on AI output, the platform's built-in features, and custom rules defined in your integration.
+However, even if the general AI accuracy is lower than needed, Rossum can be configured to automate a subset of documents that matches a sufficiently higher level of accuracy.
+Determining the sufficient level of accuracy to automate a document is based on AI output, the platform's built-in checks, historical values and custom rules defined in your integration.

 - Extraction confidence scores